AleksandrZholud/MergeSort/README.md

 ![image](https://user-images.githubusercontent.com/29590727/133105635-96e13033-57bd-4cbc-aa33-c33f78eaf0f1.png)

+I think this array is very small to see changes in time.

 ### Ok, what about bigger array, is it takes similar time?
 //if you only want to copy
 I include next output with one hundred million random elements sorting)